KSI: Early life

 Olajide Olayinka Williams Olatunji was born on 19 June 1993 in London and was raised in Watford, Hertfordshire.
-His father, Jide Adamulla Olatunji, hails from Ibadan, Nigeria.
-His mother, Yinka Atinuke, is from Islington, London.
-He was educated at Berkhamsted School in Berkhamsted, where he met future collaborator and Sidemen member Simon Minter.
+His father, Olajide Olatunji, was born in Ibadan, Nigeria.
+His mother, Olayinka Olatunji (née Atinuke), is from Islington, London.
+He and his parents are from the Yoruba ethnic group.
+He was educated at Reddiford School in Pinner and Berkhamsted School in Berkhamsted, where he met future collaborator and Sidemen member Simon Minter.